 In some instances, external legal obligations may require an investigation to be conducted.
 Board members and management, for example, have a fiduciary duty to protect the interests of the corporation and its shareholders, and in some cases that duty will include an obligation to investigate indications of serious misconduct at the company.
 An investigation may also be required in certain instances so that company executives can meet any affirmative certification obligations they have, whether under Sarbanes-Oxley or otherwise.

 More often, however, counsel will want to conduct an investigation to make an informed decision about whether it is in the company’s interest to self-report the matter to law enforcement or regulators.
 Over the past two decades, the United States Department of Justice (DOJ) has placed an increasing focus on self-reporting both in charging decisions and in the degree of co-operation credit that will be afforded to a company.
 To guide the charging decisions of its own attorneys, the DOJ has set out a number of factors that prosecutors should consider in determining whether to charge a business entity, including co-operation and voluntary disclosure, the adequacy of the corporation’s compliance programmes, and any remedial actions or restitution undertaken.
-The DOJ has expanded on these factors through subsequent directives, such as the Yates Memorandum of 2015, which made clear that ‘in order to qualify for any co-operation credit, corporations must provide to the [DOJ] all relevant facts relating to the individuals responsible for the misconduct.’
+The DOJ has expanded on these factors through subsequent directives.
+Most recently, in November 2019, the DOJ clarified that under its revised policy, a company seeking co-operation credit is expected to disclose ‘all relevant facts known to it at the time of the disclosure, including as to any individuals substantially involved’ in the misconduct.
+This clarification recognises that because ‘a company may not be in a position to know all relevant facts at the time of a voluntary self-disclosure, especially where only preliminary investigative efforts have been possible’, a full investigation is not required before disclosure, though a company should ‘provide a fulsome disclosure’ of the relevant facts known at the time.
 Additionally, in 2016, the Fraud Section of the DOJ launched a ‘Pilot Program’ announcing even greater emphasis on voluntary self-reporting in deciding whether to charge or how to resolve corporate criminal matters.
 The following year, this policy was formally implemented through the DOJ’s revised Policy on Corporate Enforcement of the Foreign Corrupt Practices Act, which was announced on 29 November 2017 and closely tracks the objectives of the Pilot Program, including the incentives for self-disclosure and co-operation with the DOJ’s investigations.
 The DOJ has since indicated that this policy will likely be extended, at least in practice, to cases that come before the Department involving other federal regulations beyond the FCPA.

 In light of these policies, for all practical purposes, an internal investigation is often necessary so that the company can identify what, if any, information should be disclosed to the DOJ, and whether co-operation credit is attainable.
 This, however, may be a false dilemma as, in many instances, a corporation’s co-operation can be the most significant determining factor in how the DOJ resolves a case, including the amount of any penalty.